kunnath/Browserclark/README.md

    This command will start the Streamlit application, which can be accessed at `http://localhost:8501`.

+  After run the image, you can run the container exec copyreport.py using:

+docker exec -it 721b0f6360a2 python3 copyreport.py

 ## Usage

 - **Streamlit Application:** The `app.py` script provides a web interface for interacting with the browser agent.